-1. Buildings require illumination only when open or available to people.
-After people have left, all lighting visible from the outside should be turned off or covered.

-2. To save energy and minimize the duration and extent of light pollution, lighted pathways should be illuminated only when pedestrians are in transit.
-All reasonable effort should be made to turn off lighting when pedestrian traffic is low or is no longer expected.

-3. To minimize the impact of artificial lighting on the ecosystem, the areas covered by this specification should only provide a safe transition between lighted structures and the surrounding unlighted area and to assist in navigation.

-4. To minimize the extent of light pollution, the area of illumination should be strictly limited.

-5. To limit the duration of light exposure on the ecosystem and to save energy, light activated timing circuits should turn off outdoor lighting.
-The time delay should begin at sunset and should extend to an appropriate time into the evening to permit scheduled activity to end.

-6. Where vehicle and pedestrian traffic is at a low speed or infrequent, retroreflective signage should be used instead of installed lighting fixtures.
+- 1. Buildings require illumination only when open or available to people.
+After the office is closed to the public, all lighting visible from the outside should be turned off or covered. - 2.
+To save energy and minimize the duration and extent of light pollution, lit pathways should be illuminated only when pedestrians are in transit.
+All reasonable effort should be made to turn off lighting when pedestrian traffic is low or is no longer expected. - 3.
+To minimize the impact of artificial lighting on the ecosystem, the areas covered by this specification should only provide a safe transition between lit structures and the surrounding unlighted area and to assist in navigation. - 4.
+To minimize the extent of light pollution, the area of illumination should be strictly limited. - 5.
+To limit the duration of light exposure on the ecosystem and to save energy, light activated timing circuits should turn off outdoor lighting.
+The time delay should begin at sunset and should extend to an appropriate time into the evening to permit scheduled activity to end. - 6.
+Where vehicle and pedestrian traffic is at a low speed or infrequent, retroreflective signage should be used instead of installed lighting fixtures.

+The IESNA BUG Designation System (Back-light, Up-light and Glare) that defines this shielding is in Table 4.1.
+Appendix F has the definitions for the BUG lighting zones.

+Table 4.0 BUG System Designation for DSP Compliant Luminaires